acrobat130/frontend-nanodegree-resume/README.md

+## How do I view this application?

+1. Fork and clone this repository.
+2. To view the application, do one of the following:
+  * Open the `index.html` file in your Chrome browser.
+  * In your terminal, navigate to this repository and type `python -m SimpleHTTP Server`.
+In your Chrome browser, navigate to `localhost:8000`.

+### Original Project Instructions
-## How do I complete this project?
+### How do I complete this project?

 1. Go to the [Javascript Basics course](https://www.udacity.com/course/ud804) and select "View Course Materials."
 2. Go through the videos and assignments in this course to learn the JavaScript necessary to build your resume.